Ice Wireless: Retail stores

 Ice Wireless operates its own corporate retail stores, and also conducts business through a network of agents that operate in each local market.
 Ice Wireless provides 24/7 customer care and technical support for its customers, as well as 9-1-1 service.

 Network

 As a Mobile Network Operator (MNO) Ice Wireless owns and operates communication towers, facilities and radio access network equipment in all three Canadian territories.

-Ice Wireless provides UMTS wireless services with HSPA+ for data, using its licenses on the 850 MHz/1900 MHz frequency band, also known as Personal Communications Service (PCS).

 Ice Wireless is a member of the GSM Association (GSMA).

 Coverage

 Ice Wireless offers 4G LTE network coverage in Yukon, Northwest Territories, Nunavut, and Northern Quebec.

 Roaming

 Ice Wireless customers may use smartphones and devices across Canada, the United States and internationally through the company's network of roaming partnerships, including Bell, Rogers Wireless, Telus, Vidéotron Mobile, and AT&T.

 Smartphones

 As of 2020 Ice Wireless offers the following smartphones for use on its network.